mparchment/salsabil-io/src/content/blog/hadith.md

 - *Sharh al-Sunnah* by Abu’l-Qasim al-Baghawi
 - *Tahrir 'Ulum al-Hadith* by Abdullah b.
 Yusuf al-Judai'

 This comprehensive work expands on hadith sciences.
 Use it to compare and synthesize knowledge from previous studies.
 Supplement this by reading Ibn ‘Abd al-Hadi’s rasa’il on hadith.
 Every work of his has fawa’id; not only ittila’, but also excellent ibarat that illustrate important points of naqd.
-Also begin reading through various su'alat works to gain more familiarity with the language used by the muhaddithin to describe narrators:
+Also begin reading through various su'alat works:

 - *Al-'Ilal wa-Ma'rifat al-Rijal li-Ahmad* by 'Abdullah b.
 Ahmad
 - *Al-'Ilal wa-Ma'rifat al-Rijal 'an al-Imam Ahmad* by al-Marrudhi
 - *Su'alat Abi Dawud li-Ahmad b.
 Hanbal* by Abu Dawud
 - *Su'alat Abi Bakr al-Athram li-Ahmad b.
 Hanbal* by Abu Bakr al-Athram
 - *Su'alat Abi 'Ubayd al-Ajurri li-Abi Dawud* by Abu Bakr al-Ajurri

+Doing this will allow one gain more familiarity with the language used by the muhaddithin to describe narrators

 - *Khulasat al-Ta'sil* by Hatim al-’Awni